cyrilletuzi/eslint-plugin-angular-modern/README.md

     eslint.configs.recommended,
     tsEslint.configs.strictTypeChecked,
     tsEslint.configs.stylisticTypeChecked,
-    angularModern.configs.recommended, // ⬅️ add this (or one of the other presets below) ],
+    angularModern.configs.recommended, // ⬅️ add this (or some of the other presets below) ],
   rules: {},
 });